 It is vitally important to accurately count the number of wire strands comprising the neutral.
 Also, inspect to see that all strands are together as one neutral bundle going down the cable.
-On many cable terminations, one neutral strand is used as drain wire for the cable termination to provide a ground point to eliminate any buildup of electrical charge that might occur while the cable is operating.
+On many cable terminations, one neutral strand is used as drain wire for the cable termination to provide a ground point to eliminate and buildup of electrical charge that might occur while the cable is operating.
 If this is not connected to the rest of the neutral strands, it may not carry the test current.
 In this case, the test results would indicate that this strand is open, when in fact it may not be.
 Since this can occur on different strands on each end of the cable, two strands may not carry test current.
 This may yield overly pessimistic results.
-If possible, insure that all neutral strands are twisted together so that the test current passes through all strands.
+If possible, ensure that all neutral strands are twisted together so that the test current passes through all strands.
 In many instances, a short length of wire with alligator clips is useful for bonding stray strands to the bundle of neutral strands.
 For more on the Drain Wire, refer to the next section of this manual.

-USEB 90 SECONDARY CABLE

 AWG Wire Size

 The AWG (American Wire Gauge) size of the neutral wires must be determined.
-To aid in this effort, a wire sizing tool is provided with the Ω -Check[®], attached to the underside of the lid.
+To aid in this effort, a wire-sizing tool is provided with the $\Omega$ - C h e c k®, attached to the underside of the lid.
 Use the slots labeled for many wire sizes to determine the size of your neutral wire.
 Caution: It is not uncommon for the wire size used to be specified and labeled by the vendor as, say #16, when it is slightly smaller but not #17.
-The diameter of the neutral wires may not be exact to the text book design based on the AWG.
+The diameter of the neutral wires may not be exact to the textbook design based on the AWG.
 Use your judgment in determining the correct size.
 If the size is between two numbers, then either enter in fewer of the next smaller size or more of the next larger size, whichever would yield a similar ohms/100' of wire.
-It is very helpful to have a wire chart with the machine to help enter the equivalent number of strands into the data base as would be made up by the next size wire, similarly to what is done when aluminum, not copper, neutral wires are used.
-Their resistance is different, and that correction must be made to enter accurate data, in terms of Resistance/ft. or meters.
-AWG measuring tools are readily available from many on-line merchandise sites.
-Note: Since some wires are not true to their specified size, use a micrometer to get the dimension exactly if it is necessary to interpolate the resistance between two regular sizes.